Relative Entailment Among Probabilistic Implications: Introduction

-The characterizations provide algorithms to decide whether a given entailment holds.
+\looseness=1 The characterizations provide algorithms to decide whether a given entailment holds.
 More concretely, under very general conditions including the case that $\gamma$ is large, the connection to linear programming gives an algorithm that is polynomial in the number of premises~$k$, but exponential in the number of attributes $n$.
 Our subsequent characterization reverses the situation: it gives an algorithm that is polynomial in $n$ but exponential in~$k$.
-This may sound surprising since the proof of this characterization is based on the previous LP-based take; but it merely reflects the fact that, in our proof of our main characterization, the theory of linear programming was just used as a technical tool.

-At any rate, our main characterization also shows that the decision problem for entailments at large $\gamma$ is in NP, and this does not seem to follow from the linear programming formulation by itself (since the program is exponentially big in $n$), let alone the definition of entailment (since the number of datasets on $n$ attributes is infinite).
+Our main characterization also shows that the decision problem for entailments at large~$\gamma$ is in NP, and this does not seem to follow from the linear programming formulation by itself (since the program is exponentially big in $n$), let alone the definition of entailment (since the number of datasets on $n$ attributes is infinite due to the relevance of multiplicities).
 We discuss this in Section~\ref{sec:closing}.

-\jlb{Reminder: We planned to complete also the analysis of the analogous case where we operate in the presence of classical implications.}
+The present, archival version of this paper includes an additional development: relative entailment.
+To explain and motivate it, let us return once more to our dataset.

+\begin{exa} We consider now partial implications in the Titanic dataset under the slightly more demanding confidence threshold of 0.7.
+We find a case that looks, on the surface, exactly like the previous one in Example~\ref{exa:twoprem}; namely, we find these three partial implications: